-Most members of our EYFS team have received Paediatric First Aid training.
-(05.09.2021).
+Two members of our EYFS team have received Paediatric First Aid training.
+All other staff in the EYFS has had first aid training (05.09.2017).

 In relation to other aspects of safeguarding and welfare in the EYFS the following information and policies should be referred to.